hadamove/poms/README.md

-# Interactive SES generation in WebGPU
+# Molasses - Interactive Molecular Surface Generation in WebGPU

 This project uses WebGPU implementation in Rust - [wgpu](https://github.com/gfx-rs/wgpu) to implement a proof-of-concept generation and visualization of molecular surfaces (SES) on multiple platforms.
 The application also supports simpler space-fill visualisation of molecules.

 ## Setup

-The project is currently built with Rust version `1.63.0`.
+The project is currently built with Rust version `1.65.0`.
 Setup instructions:

 1. Install `rustup` - Rust toolchain management: [rustup.rs - The Rust toolchain installer](https://rustup.rs/#), this should also install all necessary tools for building `rustc` - Rust compiler and `cargo` - Rust package manager.